7 Best Vulnerability Scanning Tools & Software for 2025

 • Continuous updates regularly increase the capabilities of this enterprise tool

-For more on the best options for webapp vulnerability scanning tools, read our article that compares Invicti against AppScan, Burp Suite, and more.
+For more on the best webapp vulnerability scanning tool options, read our article comparing Invicti against AppScan, Burp Suite, and more.

 StackHawk icon.

-StackHawk offers more limited scanning options but provides a free tier to kick start vulnerability scanning capabilities for the needs of smaller or inexperienced DevOps teams.
+StackHawk offers more limited scanning options but provides a free tier to kick-start vulnerability scanning capabilities for the needs of smaller or inexperienced DevOps teams.
 The highly focused DAST scanner integrates with CI/CD automation and Slack to triage findings and enable rapid correction.
-Teams unfamiliar with webapp scanning can gain experience and develop workflows using StackHawk’s free tier and continue to use StackHawk as they grow.
+Teams unfamiliar with webapp scanning can gain experience, develop workflows using StackHawk’s free tier, and continue using StackHawk as they grow.

-Stack Hawk offers four levels of licensing that can be billed monthly or customers can gain discounts for annual billing.
+Stack Hawk offers four licensing levels, which can be billed monthly.
+Customers can also receive discounts for annual billing.

 • Free Tier: Enables DAST scanning for one application, automatable in CI/CD

-• Enterprise Tier: Costs $69 per developer per month and adds single sign-on, role-based permissions, API access for scan results, dedicated Slack support, and a premiere Zoom support option
+• Enterprise Tier: Costs $59 per developer per month and adds single sign-on, role-based permissions, API access for scan results, dedicated Slack support, and an option for premiere Zoom support

 • Custom pricing: With volume discounts available for large development teams